madlopt/BasicAPI/README.md

 ### Tips

-Please check `request_samples_local.http` file inside your PHPStorm to run all request samples.
+Please check [request_samples_local.http](!https://github.com/madlopt/BasicAPI/blob/master/request_samples_local.http) file inside your PHPStorm to run all request samples.
-The repository is there https://github.com/madlopt/basic-api
+The repository is there https://github.com/madlopt/BasicAPI

 ### Requirements

 - PHP 7.4 or newer
 - sqlite3 extension
-- R/W rights on directories: `var/logs`, `var/db`
+- R/W rights on directories: `var/logs`, `var/db` or on `var` and all sub-directories.
 - Apache Web Server with mod_rewrite.
 If you do not have Apache, you need to set rewrite rule: all requests for API's directory must be rewritten to `public/index.php`.

 ### API Methods